- Fast, Accurate, and Reliable

 What is the difference between optical 3D scanning and CT scanning?

-With optical 3D scanning, we capture the external geometry of an object using 3D scanners based on structured or laser light.
-This is fast and very accurate for surface measurements.
-X-ray CT scanning goes a step further: with this, we also map the internal structure, such as porosity, internal defects, and hidden features.
+With optical 3D scanning, we capture the external geometry of an object.
+Within this, we use different technologies: structured blue light for maximum accuracy on precision parts, laser line scanners for fast and mobile measurements, photogrammetry as a basis for large structures, and tracking systems for real-time wireless measurement over large distances.
+X-ray CT scanning goes a step further: it also maps the internal structure, such as porosity, internal defects and hidden features.
 CT scanning is non-destructive and delivers 100% data, both internal and external.

 Can you perform series measurements?